20 Things To Do With NYC Babies Before They Turn 1

 12. First Spring Outing

 Baby's first year is full of plenty of eye-opening moments, so don't forget to stop and smell the roses.
 New York City is surrounded by lovely, curated gardens perfect for an early-spring stroll and plenty of pretty photo-ops.
-The Brooklyn Botanic Garden offers a kid-sized Discovery Garden to toddle about, while the New York Botanical Garden blooms with family-friendly programming in every season.
+The Brooklyn Botanic Garden offers a kid-sized Discovery Garden to toddle about, while the New York Botanical Garden blooms with family-friendly programming every season.
 Nearby Wave Hill is an underrated gem, and the Queens Botanical Garden is known for its spectacular festivals and reasonable admission.

 13. First Playground